friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 **Benchmark constraints**

-- Each Benchmark shares no state with any other benchmarks.
+- Each benchmark is **simple** and uses the fastest single threaded variant available.
-- Each benchmark uses the fastest single threaded variant available.
+- Each Benchmark shares no state or code with any other benchmarks.
 - Adding or removing a benchmark implementation has no effect on all others.
 - Each project has an extension class `BenchUtils` with two methods to used by its benchmarks.
   `BenchUtils.CreateEntities(int count)`